MicrosoftDocs/dynamics-365-project-operations/articles/expense/expense-reports-reimagined.md

 - A new page to specify required fields, optional fields, and the fields that should not be included.
 This page helps to reduce the number of fields that must be set.
 - A new look and feel for expense reports, so that the reports no longer seem as though they were designed for accounting personas.

-To turn on the new experience, use the **Feature management** workspace to turn on the **Expense reports reimagined** feature.
+To turn on the new experience, use the **Feature management** workspace to turn on the **Expense reports reimagined workspace** feature.
 When you turn on this feature, the following actions occur:

 - The existing expense workspace is replaced with the new workspace.
 - A new menu item for expense field visibility is added.